Historical Chicago Tribune

 The Dramas of Haymarket examines selected materials from the Chicago Historical Society's Haymarket Affair Digital Collection and interprets these materials.

 This online exhibition was created by the Chicago Historical Society and Northwestern University to commemorate the 125th anniversary of the Chicago Fire.
 The exhibition includes essays, photographs, eyewitness accounts, and example of how the fire has been remembered and commemorated through the years.

-This website has a digital copy of The Book of the Fair by Hubert Howe Bancroft published in 1893.
+Includes The Book of the Fair by Hubert Howe Bancroft published in 1893.